cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

 return this.signAndBroadcast(senderAddress, [sendMsg], fee, memo);
 ```

-So, when sending back to the faucet, Alice could have instead called:
+When sending back to the faucet, Alice could have instead called:

 ```typescript
 const result = await signingClient.signAndBroadcast(